didzis1/didzis1/README.md

 Here are some ideas to get you started:
-- 🔭 I’m currently working on my school thesis and a new gym app called Hyperlift
+- 🔭 I’m currently working on my school thesis and a gym app called Hyperlift
 - 🌱 I’m currently learning PostgreSQL, Sequelize and TypeScript in general ☺️
-- 💬 Ask me about anything, let's network
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/didzis-zvaigzne-2611011a4)
-- ⚡ Fun fact: TypeScript, React & GraphQL is my religion, I love to read books and I'm weirdly crazed about mechanical keyboards
+- ⚡ Fun fact: TypeScript, React & GraphQL are one of my favourite tools/languages, I love to read books and I'm weirdly crazed about mechanical keyboards